It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Cybernetics Eat Your Soul: The Radch's dominant religion's view is that only humans can be pure, so impurities introduced to the body reduce your humanity.
 People who are sufficiently altered are considered so damaged they might as well be aliens.
 Not that that stops anyone from the Radch getting audio-visual implants installed for practical reasons.

 - The Emperor: Anaander Mianaai.
-He has thousands of genetically identical clone bodies, all linked together, and has been personally expanding his empire for thousands of years.
+She has thousands of genetically identical clone bodies, all linked together, and has been personally expanding her empire for thousands of years.

 - The Empire: The Radch.
 Its economy is structured around a state of constant militaristic expansion, its populace is monitored constantly (though on a planet it's unlikely someone will be paying attention to an ordinary person at all times), dissidents get "reeducated", and it has a habit of turning people on newly absorbed worlds into meat puppets for their AIs at the slightest provocation.

 - Enemy Civil War: Anaander Mianaai is in the middle of one.
-With himself.
+With herself.
 And has been for over a thousand years.
 See Split Personality.

 - Fantastic Drug: Kef.
 It suppresses emotions, so people either take it in the mistaken belief they will become transcendent beings of pure rationality and logic or they use it to dull emotional trauma.
 If used for the latter it can be incredibly habit forming and addictive.